 Crests are the highest point of a transverse waves whereas the troughs are the lowest points.

 For a longitudinal wave, the rarefactions and compressions are equal to crests and troughs for transverse waves.

-From the source of wikipedia: Sinusoidal waves, Standing waves, General media, Wave packets, Interference and diffraction, Single-slit diffraction, Diffraction-limited resolution, Subwavelength, Angular wavelength
+From the source Wikipedia: Sinusoidal waves, Standing waves, General media, Wave packets, Interference and diffraction, Single-slit diffraction, Diffraction-limited resolution, Subwavelength, Angular wavelength

-From the source of lumen learning: AMPLITUDE AND WAVELENGTH, LIGHT WAVES, SOUND WAVES.
+From the source Lumen Learning: AMPLITUDE AND WAVELENGTH, LIGHT WAVES, SOUND WAVES.

-From the source of khan academy: Standing waves on strings, Wavelength and frequency for a standing wave, Harmonics.
+From the source Khan Academy: Standing waves on strings, Wavelength and frequency for a standing wave, Harmonics.